vsbuffalo/sam2counts/README.md

 (i.e. map to multiple locations).
 The best output for this is still being decided, and this is not entirey implemented

+Furthermore, this code was tested fairly heavily, but I make no guarantees.

 License and Contact
 ----------------